Some, any, no, every

 Some [sʌm] and any ['ɛni] both mean an indefinite amount.
 In general, we use some in affirmative sentences and any in negative sentences and questions.

 🔹 Some [sʌm] y any ['ɛni] significan una cantidad indefinida.
-En general, usamos some en oraciones afirmativas y any en negativas e interrogativas.
+En general, usamos some en oraciones afirmativas y any en oraciones negativas e interrogativas.

 I have some books.
 (Tengo algunos libros).